stelar-eu/data-profiler/README.md

 In tabular and timeseries, the profiler automatically analyzes each column in the input data and assigns one of the following eight supported data types.
-The result can be stored in either on a dictionary or a JSON file, which the user can review and modify if needed.
+The result can be stored either in a dictionary or a JSON file, which the user can review and modify if needed.
 The user may provide the modified dictionary or JSON file and execute an enhanced (more user-controlled) profiling task.